-So you've made your own perfect batch of soap.
-It's been measured and heated and blended and swirled and finally poured into the mold.
+Finally, you have made your own perfect batch of soap.
+It has been measured, heated, blended, swirled, and finally poured into the mold.
 You cover the mold gently with a towel and set it aside to do its magic.
-You beam with pride in creating a marvelous batch of soap.
+You beam with pride for creating a batch of soap.

-Then you turn around and see the mess you've just left - starring a big pot with a bunch of raw soap in it!
-What do you do?
+Then, you turn around and see the mess you've just left: A big pot with a bunch of raw soap in it.
+It's time to safely clean it up.

-Now...once you've dealt with the pure undiluted lye, you also have the raw soap to deal with.
-It's really not quite completely soap just yet...there's still a lot of lye and oils wrestling with each other - starting to saponify - and it's still somewhat caustic.
-While it won't burn you as badly as pure lye, it will cause some irritation on your skin and definitely burn your eyes.
+Once you have dealt with the pure undiluted lye, then you also have to deal with the raw soap.
+It's really not quite soap just yet, as there is still a lot of lye and oils wrestling with each other.
+It may be starting to saponify, but it is still somewhat caustic.
+While it will not burn you as badly as pure lye, it will cause some irritation on your skin and can burn your eyes.

-- First and foremost, be sure to scrape most all of the soap out of the pot and into your mold(s) with a rubber spatula.
-Less waste, less to clean up.
+First and foremost, scrape every last drop of the soap from the pot and into your molds with a rubber spatula.
+With less waste, there is less to clean up.